arm358/BoatBuddy/README.md

        "data": "{% static 'core/USD3SC10M_SOUNDG.json' %}"
    });
    ```
-10. Copy a "map.addLayer" section up until the smicolon and add it to the list of other "map.addLayer" sections.
+10. Copy a `map.addLayer(...` section up until the smicolon and add it to the list of other `map.addLayer(...` sections.
 11. Change the `"id"` and `"source"` properties to refer back to the source created in step 9, change the `"type"` property to the correct type (depth soundings would be symbols, tracks would be lines, buoys would be symbols etc.) and change the rest of the properties that correspond with your type of layer.
     ```
      map.addLayer({